 If the Bible can mean ‘anything’ then it means nothing.
-In some circles today, Scripture’s meaning has tortured and twisted to mean some novel things.
-This happens when teachers have set aside the accepted rules for understanding and interpreting written words.
+In some circles today, Scripture’s meaning has been tortured and twisted to mean some novel things.
+This happens when teachers set aside the accepted rules for understanding and interpreting written words.
 Especially those written in different languages and in the context of various cultures and histories.

 But when discussing the idea of doctrine, it’s always important to note the difference between doctrinal integrity and doctrinalism.

 Doctrinalism is when our trust is in our own doctrinal comprehension rather than in Christ himself.
 Jesus addressed this in the first century.
 Speaking to religious leaders he pointed to the central purpose of Bible teaching: “You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me…” (John 5:39 – ESV).

 Christ himself is the goal of biblical teaching.
 On the flip side, doctrinalism is about us, and its fruit is religious pride.
 We can deny we have religious pride, but it can’t be kept hidden.
 It slips out here and there in our smug religious superiority and manifests in anger, judgment, and censorship toward those who might believe a bit differently.
 Jesus’ command that Christians love even their enemies should temper our religious arrogance.